 Income from external customers is allocated to the different countries according to the home country of each of the entities.
 Each entity actually only books income from customers residing in the same country as that entity.

-(2) Belgium, Netherlands, Switzerland, Austria, Scandinavian countries, Poland, Czech Republic, Hungary, Slovenia; Ireland, Portugal
+(1) Including operating lease business (2) Belgium, Netherlands, Switzerland, Austria, Scandinavian countries, Poland, Czech Republic, Hungary, Slovenia; Ireland, Portugal

 Note 2: Derivatives